wmde/wikibase-release-pipeline/deploy/README.md

 ### Resetting the configuration

-Most values set in `.env` are written into the respective containers after you run `docker compose up` for the first time.
+Most values set in `.env` are written into the respective containers after you run `docker compose up` for the first time, but will not reflect changes in the containers afterwards without resetting your configuration.

 If you want to reset the configuration while retaining your existing data: